 A book review.

 I have mentioned on here previously that I was reading Camelia Elias’s book Marseille Tarot: Towards the Art of Reading, published by Eyecorner Press.
-I recently finished the book and found it so refreshing, and just incredibly amazing that I want to share a little review of it in this space.
+I just finished the book and found it so refreshing, that I want to share a little review of it in this space.

 The Tarot is a visual and poetic language that enables us to respond to an embodied situation presented in the cards.
 It’s the best kind of learning.
 And often the wisest.